iterative/mlem.ai/content/docs/command-reference/deploy/index.md

 on a target platform.

 MLEM deployments allow `applying` methods and even whole datasets on models.
-Each model lists its supported methods in its metafile, and those are automatically used by MLEM to wire and expose endpoints on the application server upon deployment.
+Each model lists its supported methods in its `.mlem` metafile, and those are automatically used by MLEM to wire and expose endpoints on the application server upon deployment.
 Applying datasets on the deployment is a very handy shortcut of bulk inferring data on the served model.